data-fair/data-fair/README.md

     npm run build
     docker-compose up -d

-Run a development server with:
+Run the 2 development servers with these commands et separate shells:

+    npm run dev-server
-    npm run dev
+    npm run dev-client

-Chose an account in `test/resources/users.json` and use its email to login.
+When both servers are ready, go to [http://localhost:5600](http://localhost:5600) and chose an account in `test/resources/users.json` and to login with its email.

 ## Embedded documentation